 Comments were made that there should be mitigation for any loss of vegetation and biodiversity arising from the proposals.

-No works are proposed to the trees on site and the mature hedges on the property boundaries would also be retained.
-As such there is no need for mitigation.
+No works are proposed to the trees on site and the impact on trees is acceptable.
+The mature hedges on the property boundaries would also be retained.